The 3 Levels of SEO Strategy: From Beginner Hustle to Advanced Ecosystem

 That's Level 1 SEO.
 It's a necessary start, but it's also where most people get stuck.

 This is the most common starting point.
 Your entire focus is off-page SEO—everything that happens outside your own website.
+It’s the quintessential starting block for anyone tackling SEO for beginners.

 Your daily activities look like this: